-The Automatic specialises in Lebanese cuisine, and there are Pakistani and Indian dishes also readily available throughout the city.
+There are also plenty of restaurants serving Middle Eastern and international dishes.
+The Automatic specialises in Lebanese cuisine, and there are Pakistani and Indian eateries throughout the city.